HandsOnDataViz/book/docs/HandsOnDataViz.md

 data that was collected using different scales into a common scale, in order to make more appropriate comparisons.
-For example, it makes little sense to compare the total number of Covid cases between nations with very different populations, such as XXX and YYY (TODO: fill in examples).
-A better strategy is to normalize the data by comparing cases per capita (such as A per 100,000 in XXX versus B per 100,000 in YYY) to adjust for prior differences in population.
+For example, it makes little sense to compare the total number of Covid cases between nations with very different populations, such as 9.61 million cases in the United States (estimated population 328.2 million) and 0.49 million cases in Belgium (estimated population 11.5 million) as of November 6, 2020.
+A better strategy is to normalize the data by comparing cases per capita (such as 2,928 cases per 100,000 in the United States versus 4,260 per 100,000 in Belgium) to adjust for prior differences in population.

 In the same way, choropleth maps work best when they display relative values (such as percentages or per capita rates) rather than absolute